-- 18. We believe that there are only two expressions of faithful sexuality: marriage between a man and a woman or abstinence in singleness. - 19.
+- 16. We believe that there are only two expressions of faithful sexuality: marriage between a man and a woman or abstinence in singleness. - 17.
 Church property must therefore not be used for activities which promote sexual intimacy outside of marriage, or which promote a version of marriage that is inconsistent with God's plan for marriage.
-The use of an Anglican Church building for a wedding by those from another denomination is only appropriate where the marriage rites to be used are consistent with authorised Anglican marriage services. - 20.
-Some examples of property use which would be inconsistent with the doctrines, tenets and beliefs of the Diocese: - (a) Production or distribution of pornography; - (b) Commercialisation of sexual services (e.g., a brothel); - (c) Solemnisation or blessing of a same-sex wedding; - (d) A reception venue for a same-sex wedding;

-(e) Events for the purpose of advocacy for expressions of human sexuality contrary to our doctrine of marriage.
+The use of an Anglican Church building for a wedding by those from another denomination is only appropriate where the marriage rites to be used are consistent with authorised Anglican marriage services. - 18.
+Some examples of property use which would be inconsistent with the doctrines, tenets and beliefs of the Diocese: - (a) Production or distribution of pornography; - (b) Commercialisation of sexual services (e.g., a brothel); - (c) Solemnisation or blessing of a same-sex wedding; - (d) A reception venue for a same-sex wedding; - (e) Advocacy for expressions of human sexuality contrary to our doctrine of marriage.